 Tip #3: Create a tangible action plan

-Goals are great, but you need to have a clear plan of action.
+Goals are great, but you need to have a clear plan of action, in particular when planning aheads your B2B marketing budget.
 Plan out the deliverables that demonstrate a pathway to your overall goals.
 If you want to increase leads, how will you do that?
 By producing video content and blogs for SEO?
 By creating thought leadership pieces to demonstrate your expertise?
 Below are two key areas you may want to consider.

 Increasing Brand Awareness